Squidki/.github/profile/README.md

 ## What is Squidki?

-**Squidki** is an exhilarating fusion of rhythm and survival, where players must craft strategic beats to conquer elimination challenges.
+**Sprunki Squidki** is an exhilarating fusion of rhythm and survival, where players must craft strategic beats to conquer elimination challenges.

 👉👉 Click to play [Squidki](https://sprunkly.org/game/squidki)